kamilburda/batcher/docs/sections/Customization.md

 Exports all layers to the output folder on the same level, i.e. subfolders for layer groups are not created.

+Options:
+* (Edit Layers only) *Consider visibility of parent folders*: If checked, a layer will become invisible if any of its parents are not visible (even if the layer itself is visible).
+Having this checked corresponds to how the layers are displayed in the image canvas.

 **Rename**

 Renames layers according to the specified pattern.